Alamagan

 Alamagan is an island in the Northern Mariana Islands in the Pacific Ocean, 30 km north of Guguan, 250 km north of Saipan, and 60 km south of Pagan.
-It is currently uninhabited.
+It is currently undergoing resettlement since 2018, with a few people living there.
+The project was coordinated by the Northern Islands Mayor's office and the people there have radio contact with the mainland.

 History

 Alamagan was once settled by the Chamorros, who left behind archaeological evidence including stone columns (called latte stones) and ceramics.
 From a European perspective, Alamagan was discovered in 1669 by the Spanish missionary Diego Luis de San Vitores, who named it Concepción (Immaculate Conception in Spanish).
 It is likely that it was previously visited in 1522 by the Spanish sailor Gonzalo de Vigo, a deserter from the Magellan expedition in 1521 and the first European castaway in the history of the Pacific.
 In 1695, Alamagan's natives were forcibly removed to Saipan, and three years later to Guam.

 Following the sale of the Northern Marianas by Spain to the German Empire in 1899, Alamagan was administered as part of German New Guinea.
 During this time, a private firm, the Pagan Society, owned by a German and a Japanese partner, developed more coconut plantations.
 However, severe typhoons in September 1905, September 1907 and December 1913 destroyed the plantations and bankrupted the company.

 During World War I, Alamagan came under the control of the Empire of Japan and was administered as the South Seas Mandate.
 Following World War II, it came under the control of the United States and was administered as part of the Trust Territory of the Pacific Islands.
 Since 1978, it has been part of the Northern Islands Municipality of the Commonwealth of the Northern Mariana Islands.